7 Best Soprano Ukuleles – Finding the Top Standard Ukes

-While the woods will play a part in the overall tone, a soprano tends to have a lovely bright and happy sound – the typical tinkly Hawaiian ukulele tone you may be accustomed to.
+While the woods will play a part in the overall tone, a soprano uke tends to have a lovely bright and happy sound.
+This is the typical tinkly Hawaiian ukulele tone you may be accustomed to.

-For practice and small impromptu performances, a soprano is great, but for bigger performances, it may fall a little short – unless you invest in a soprano fitted with electronics (of which there are plenty!).
+For practice and small impromptu performances, a soprano uke is great.
+For bigger performances, it may fall a little short – unless you invest in a soprano fitted with electronics, of which there are plenty.